jmejia8/Metaheuristics.jl/docs/src/tutorials/create-metaheuristic.md

 ### Step 5: Time to Optimize

-Now, we are able to solve and optimization problem using our genetic algorithm.
+Now, we are able to solve the optimization problem using our genetic algorithm.

 !!! compat "Optimization Problems"
-    As you can see, `MyGeneticAlgorithm` was not restricted to any kind of optization problems, however works for constrained, unconstrained single- and multi-objective problems; why?
+    As you can see, `MyGeneticAlgorithm` was not restricted to any kind of optimization problems, however works for constrained, unconstrained single- and multi-objective problems; why?
     The method `gen_initial_state` creates a [`State`](@ref) according to the output of the objective function `f`, whilst `is_better` is comparing solutions according